shawnthompson/aaact-aatia.github.io/content/newsletters/en/march-2025-aaact-now-for-accessibility.md

 #### Remove white snow

-To remove white snow in a document, select the Clear All Formatting command.
+To remove white snow in a document, select the **Clear All Formatting** command.

 #### Learn more

-To learn more about making your documents accessible, visit [How to create accessible documents in Microsoft 365 -- Digital Accessibility Toolkit](https://a11y.canada.ca/en/how-to-create-accessible-documents-in-microsoft-365/%22%20/t%20%22_blank).
+To learn more about making your documents accessible, visit [How to create accessible documents in Microsoft 365 - Digital Accessibility Toolkit](https://a11y.canada.ca/en/how-to-create-accessible-documents-in-microsoft-365/%22%20/t%20%22_blank).